vault27/Foundation/bgp.md

 - Connect - default 30 sec - reconnect interval on Nexus - 12 sec for CLOS - interval after which a dropped BGP connection can automatically reconnect
 - BFD - Tx/Rx 100 ms x 3 - for CLOS
 - MicroBFD if LAG is used - for CLOS

-## Community based local preference

-They are used for inbound traffic engineering.
-Some transit providers allow their customers to influence the local preference in the transit network through the use of BGP communities.
-For example community 174:10 means local preference 10

 ## Graceful restart and shutdown